 St Nectan’s Glen Waterfall, near Tintagel

 St Nectans Glen is a magical place.
 It is reached by a woodland walk, with ivy-clad trees, which runs alongside the River Trevillet.
-This Waterfall and Hermitage is a spiritual place and is often thought to be home to magical creatures like Cornish piskies and fairies.
-There are three waterfalls to be enjoyed, the biggest being the sixty-foot St Nectan’s Kieve.
+There are three waterfalls to be enjoyed, with the biggest being the sixty-foot St Nectan’s Kieve.
 This hidden spot is perfect for those special moments together which you will remember forever.

 Padstow Harbour at night

-The definition of picturesque, this popular Cornish harbour town is an excellent place for a moonlight stroll, after the day-trip crowds have lazily made their way back to their campsites and accommodation after too much Cornish fudge.
+After the day-trip crowds havE made their way back to their campsites and accommodation after too much Cornish fudge, visit Padstow for a moonlight stroll.
 The harbour side has a calmness to it as you walk hand-in-hand and enjoy the moonlight bouncing off the Camel Estuary.
-There is a wealth of places to go to grab a night-cap or a romantic supper, or just sit by the harbour and enjoy a portion of steaming hot fish and chips.
+Known for some of the best foodie spots, Padstow is not short of romantic restaurants in Cornwall.